Search Arizona Arrests & Criminal Records for Free: All Counties in AZ

 How To Find Recent Arrests & Why Someone Is in Jail for Free Through Arizona Law Enforcement Agencies

-The quickest way to find out if someone is in jail in Arizona for free is to check with the local sheriff’s department; however, it is possible to search arrest records through the online public access portal maintained by the Arizona State Department of Public Safety for a nominal fee.
+The quickest way to find out if someone is in jail in Arizona for free is to check with the local sheriff’s department.
+However, it is possible to search arrest records through the online public access portal maintained by the Arizona State Department of Public Safety for a nominal fee.

 Requests for records through the state agency must be made in writing or through the online portal and require payment depending on the type of record delivery requested.3